1970s Square Brass & Glass Wall Lamp

 She was married to the famous designer Paavo Tynell (1890-1973).

 Italian word taken from the dialect word pulega, which means bubble.
-The glass is containing numerous bubbles of all sizes, produced by adding bicarbonate/soda, gasoline, or other substances to the glass.
+The glass is containing numerous bubbles of all sizes.
+Produced by adding bicarbonate/soda, gasoline, or other substances to the glass.
 The bubbles make the glass semi-opaque and give the surface an irregular texture.
-The technique was developed in the 1920s by Napoleone Martinuzzi (1892-1977) on the island of Murano, Italy and used for the first time by the famous Venini company.
+The technique was developed in the 1920s by Napoleone Martinuzzi (1892-1977) on the island of Murano, Italy.
+It was used for the first time by the famous Venini company.

-This wall lamp is reminiscent of the Delfo mirror, designed by Sergio Mazza for Artemide in 1964.
+This wall lamp is reminiscent of the Delfo mirror.
+The mirror was designed by Sergio Mazza for Artemide in 1964.